Today's Articles

 Ivan van Sertima and Malian researcher Gaoussou Diawara proposed that the voyage reached the New World.
 Van Sertima cites the abstract of Columbus's log made by Bartolomé de las Casas, according to which the purpose of Columbus's third voyage was to test both the claims of King John II of Portugal that "canoes had been found which set out from the coast of Guinea [West Africa] and sailed to the west with merchandise" as well as the claims of the Taino community native inhabitants of the Caribbean island of Hispaniola that "from the south and the southeast had come black people whose spears were made of a metal called guanín ... from which it was found that of 32 parts: 18 were gold, six were silver and eight copper."

 However, most archaeologists, anthropologists, ethnohistorians, linguists, and other modern pre-Columbian scholars say that there is no evidence of any such voyage reaching the Americas and that there are insufficient evidentiary grounds to suppose there has been contact between Africa and the New World at any point in the pre-Columbian era.
-For views representative of this point of view, see the considerations on the question advanced in Haslip-Viera et al. (1997), who notes "no genuine African artifact has ever been found in a controlled archaeological excavation in the New World."
+For views representative of this point of view, see the considerations on the question advanced in Haslip-Viera et al. (1997), who notes that "no genuine African artifact has ever been found in a controlled archaeological excavation in the New World."
 See also the supporting responses in peer review printed in the article by David Browman, Michael D. Coe, Ann Cyphers, Peter Furst, and other academics active in the field.
-Ortiz de Montellano et al. (1997, passim.) continue the case against Africa-Americas contacts.
-Other prominent Mesoamerican specialists, such as UC Riverside anthropology professor Karl Taube are confident that "There simply is no material evidence of any pre-Hispanic contact between the Old World and Mesoamerica before the arrival of the Spanish in the sixteenth century."
+Ortiz de Montellano et al. (1997, passim.) continue the case against African American contacts.
+Other prominent Mesoamerican specialists, such as UC Riverside anthropology professor Karl Taube, are confident that "There simply is no material evidence of any pre-Hispanic contact between the Old World and Mesoamerica before the arrival of the Spanish in the sixteenth century."

 Mansa Musa appears to have considered his predecessor's plan impractical.
-The main point he appears to have been trying to make to Ibn Amir Hajib is that his predecessor's failed voyage paved the way to his becoming king.
+The main point he seems to have been trying to make to Ibn Amir Hajib is that his predecessor's failed voyage paved the way to his becoming king.
 Likewise, it has been speculated that the lack of information in the oral tradition about the voyage reflects a view that Mansa's voyage was a shameful abdication of duty.
 In modern times, the voyage has become more celebrated.

 The Malian historian Gaoussou Diawara has remarked that modern politicians should look up to the Mansa as an example of a ruler who valued science and discovery over holding onto power.
 A precise date for the voyage is unknown, though it is interpreted as having occurred in or shortly before 1312; Musa is inferred to have become Mansa.
-No clear evidence of the fate of the voyage has been found.
+No clear evidence of the voyage's fate has been found.

 New Poem Each Day